suzieh/suzieh.github.io/_projects/1_project.md

 When conducting dimensionality reduction on big, multivariate datasets, it is common to see the data points form an arch-like formation.
 It was debated where this was coming from, but most researchers tended to ignore the effect as some "anomaly."

-I found that the arch and horseshoe appear when a *gradient* of some sort is being sampled.
-So, if the data points are collected along some scale like temperature, age, pH, or even time.
+I found that **the arch and horseshoe appear when a gradient is being sampled**.
+So, if the data points are collected along some gradient like temperature, age, pH, or even time.
 If the ends of the scale are very different from one another, then the arch would appear.

 Consider for example this soil dataset, where each dot represents a soil sample taken at a different pH level.
 The arch is clearly evident, making samples at the ends of the pH gradient appear closer together in the plot, rather than a linear relationship we would expect!